jk951103/kek/movie gross prediction/README.md

 # Data Wrangling
-The wrangling process began off by checking to see whether the budget and the gross of each movie is in local currency or in USD; this is very important as having a universal currency is absolutely essential to train the model correctly.
-Average budget of Korean movies was used to compare with the average budget of US movies; this was because 1 USD is about 1000 KRW; which is a big enough discrepancy to see whether local currency is being used or not.
+The data wrangling process began off by checking to see whether the budget and the gross of each movie is in local currency or in USD; this is very important as having a universal currency is absolutely essential to train the model correctly.
+Average budget of Korean movies was used to compare with the average budget of US movies; this was because 1 USD is about 1000 KRW, which is a big enough discrepancy to see whether local currency is being used or not.

 ![image](https://user-images.githubusercontent.com/81454133/117597737-d1f23480-b10b-11eb-84a2-27df098a2ff5.png)